MontanaFlossCo/FlintDemo-iOS/README.md

 ## Using the app

-The app lets you create "documents" that have a name and some body text.
+The app lets you create "documents" that have a name and some body text and an optional photo attachment.
 You can edit them, remove them and share them.

 Using the "Debug" option you can drill down into the Flint debug UIs to experiment with Flint and the insights it can give you.